PeterJFB/drum-sequencer/README.md

 >
 > As of now, the `gitlab/workspace-full-vnc` dockerimage is [resticted when it comes to audio support](https://www.gitpod.io/blog/native-ui-with-vnc).
 This makes it difficult to test the audio-specific features within the network-based IDE.
 While the project runs fine within gitpod, it is recommended to experience the audio-based features of the project locally.

-## Code quality
+## Code quality and CI

+This project uses CI to ensure good code quality throughout the project.
+Code will not be merged if it doesn't pass all checks described below.
-Code quality is ensured by the following implementations, and are all executed when running `mvn install`.
+Code quality is enforced by the following implementations:

 ### Tests / Jacoco